-A Type III PFD is generally a panel-construction vest that wraps flotation around all parts of your core.
+A Type III is generally a panel-construction vest that wraps flotation around all parts of the user's core, with ample straps and buckles to secure everything in place.
 There is no head-support float on most Type III PFDs, as it would get in the way during some aggressive swimming positions.

 Type III vests intended for whitewater have a high level of buoyancy to keep you floating in aerated (rough) water.

 Our favorite Type III PFDs are:

 Some Type V PFDs (rescue vests) have a quick-release rescue belt that is integrated into the vest.
 This is a feature used in rescue situations as well as in pin extractions.